Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 All creatures will get randomised.
 With this disabled, creatures will not be touched at all.

-### Randomise Enemy Drops

-All enemies that have drops are randomised.

-Drops will randomise into things of the same class - treasures for treasures, creatures for creatures etc.

-Honey, spicy spray, and raw material have a 25% chance of being overriden on eggs to a creature.

 The following enemies are removed from the randomise pool due to crashing/nonsense:

 - Moss